yass-11/Design_language/README.md

 ## Description

-Design programming language using TypeScript to streamline the design process, integrating SVG processing capabilities for data processing and visualization to enable the generation of design results.
+Develop a programming language using TypeScript to enhance the design workflow integrating  SVG processing functionalities for data manipulation and visualization, facilitating the creation of design outputs.

-## Solution

-### Implementation